 The benefits of employee self-service have been enjoyed by companies for a number of years now, with a resulting reduction in costs and improvements in employee satisfaction levels for many companies.
-However, a significant number of companies still do not have a well-designed web portal for HR/Payroll and others have a portal, but it is not well-utilized by the employee population.
+However, a significant number of companies still do not have a well-designed web portal for HR/Payroll, and others have a portal, but it is not well-utilized by the employee population.
 A variety of factors can contribute to this lack of employee utilization, including an overly complex design, limited functionality, a lack of updated content, and a poor rollout of the technology.
-Another major contributing factor is easy access to alternative contact methodologies, such as an employee call center or the availability of onsite HR representatives.
+Another major contributing factor is easy to access to alternative contact methodologies, such as an employee call center or the availability of onsite HR representatives.

 On a recent Peeriosity PeercastTM, a large healthcare company with over $10 billion in revenue and more than 50,000 employees, shared their experiences in implementing and administering employee self-service technology called ServiceMatters.
-This solution is has three parts to it: the ServiceMatters Portal, Knowledge Management, and HR Case Management.
+This solution has three parts to it: the ServiceMatters Portal, Knowledge Management, and HR Case Management.
 The ServiceMatters Portal allows employees to request assistance with such issues as Benefits, Leaves of Absence, MyJourney, MyCareer, and more.
 The Knowledge Base provides employees with answers to common HR questions and processes, and the HR Case Management includes tasks, checklists, and historical information to efficiently manage employee interactions.
-The effort is an HR and IT collaboration to create efficient service delivery, and includes an integrated satisfaction survey to provide feedback to on the effectiveness of the current solution.
+The effort is an HR and IT collaboration to create efficient service delivery and includes an integrated satisfaction survey to provide feedback on the effectiveness of the current solution.

 A key part of the governance process is supported by usage reporting for the HR portal.
-Some of the metrics focused on include the number of portal views by major area, the top five most viewed topics in the knowledge management section, and the method employees use to contact to Human Resources (for example, by phone, portal, or e-mail).
+Some of the metrics focused on include the number of portal views by major area, the top five most viewed topics in the knowledge management section, and the method employees use to contact Human Resources (for example, by phone, portal, or e-mail).